takamichih/pmdwinbuild/README.md

 Because of licensing reasons (original license forbids redistribution of source and binary without permission) I only included the patches.
 The patches themselves are MIT license.

 # How to build
-  bash, wget, 7z, sha256sum, patch, Mingw-w64 i686 gcc is required.
+  bash, wget, 7z, sha256sum, dos2unix, patch, Mingw-w64 i686 gcc is required.
   Makefile assumes `i686-w64-mingw32-gcc` for gcc.

   1. `git clone $this_repo`
+  1. `cd pmdwinbuild`
-  2. `make -j$whatever`
+  1. `make -j$whatever`
-  3. `pmdwin.dll` is generated under `build/` directory
+  1. `pmdwin.dll` is generated under `build/` directory